clicpilot/clicpilot.github.io/doc/data/removereference/removereference_intro.md

-The HTML tag which has the class __cp-add-ref__ defines a __AddReference__ action.
-While to demostrate add reference, it needs to list the owner objects. so in the example there is a query to list all the items, all the subitems and reference objects and candidate objects.
+The HTML tag which has the class __cp-remove-ref__ defines a __RemoveReference__ action.
+While to demostrate remove reference, it needs to list the owner objects. so in the example there is a query to list all the items, all the subitems and reference objects and candidate objects.

 After page loaded,
 * Click the "clicpilot-js console" button to open the console.